inobulles/flamingo/README.md

 - [ ] `break` and `continue` in loops.
 - [ ] Ensure language is not Turing complete in other places (i.e. prevent recursion in anonymous functions).
 - [ ] Make sure everything actually winds up getting freed (and figure out scope and value reference counting correctly).
+- [ ] Ensure that strings are null-terminated in the value so that it's less annoying to integrate Flamingo with C code.

 Next, I want to work on making the language enjoyable to use, and this involves hints to the LSP: